Palestinian Gaonate: Transfer to Egypt

 The next generation of Solomon HaKohen ben Joseph's descendants dwelt in Egypt.
 In 1031 Masliah ben Solomon ha-Cohen, a son of Solomon ben Elijah, addressed from the "gate of the Academy of Fustat" a letter to a man named Abraham in which he gives his whole genealogy, adding the full title of "gaon, rosh yeshivat geon Ya'qov," to the names of his father, grandfather, and great-grandfather.
-The Academy of Palestine had probably ceased to exist before the Christians conquered Palestine, and its head, the gaon Maṣliaḥ, went to Fustat, where there was an academy that had seceded from the authority of the Palestine rabbinic Leadership Institute at the time of the Egyptian exilarch David ben Daniel.
+The Academy of the Land of Israel had probably ceased to exist before the Christians conquered the Holy Land, and its head, the gaon Maṣliaḥ, went to Fustat, where there was an academy that had seceded from the authority of the Land of Israel rabbinic Leadership Institute at the time of the Egyptian exilarch David ben Daniel.

 It is unknown what office Maṣliaḥ occupied at Fustat, although he retained his title of gaon.
 A daughter of Maṣliaḥ presented to the academy a book by Samuel ben Hofni, which she had inherited from her grandfather, the gaon Solomon ben Elijah.
 In 1112, the Mushtamil, the philological work of the Karaite scholar Aaron of Jerusalem, was copied for Elijah, a son of the gaon Abiathar, "grandson of a gaon and great-grandson of a gaon."
 In 1111, the same Elijah purchased at Fustat Chananel ben Chushiel's commentary on the Book of Joshua, which subsequently fell into the hands of his cousin, the gaon Maṣliaḥ.
-It may be noted here that the geonic family of Palestine was of Aaronite origin and that Abiathar claimed Ezra as his ancestor.
+It may be noted here that the geonic family of the Land of Israel was of Aaronite origin and that Abiathar claimed Ezra as his ancestor.